jacobcook1995/QMEECourseWork/Week2/readme.txt

-LV1.py: A script that solves the Lotka-Volterra model and plots the results profileme.py: A script that uses a lot of steps to do nothing, used to test profiling code timeitme.py: A script to test time consumption of basic operations
+LV1.py: A script that solves the Lotka-Volterra model and plots the results profileme.py: A script that uses a lot of steps to do nothing, used to test profiling code timeitme.py: A script to test time consumption of basic operations LV2.py: Does the same as LV1.py but now takes user input for r, a, z, e run_LV.sh: python script to run LV python scripts